pothitos/naxos/manual/README.md

 While `NsgLabeling` chooses a variable to be instantiated, `NsgInDomain` chooses the value to assign to the variable.
 More specifically, it always chooses the minimum value of the domain of the variable.
 Then it calls the built-in goal `NsgSetValue` that simply assigns the value to the variable.
 If it is proved afterwards that this value does not guide to a solution, it is removed from the domain by the goal `NsgRemoveValue` and another value will be assigned (by `NsgInDomain(*this)`).

 Usually, when we face difficult and big problems, we should define our own goals, like `NsgLabeling` and `NsgInDomain`.
-The aim is to make search more efficient by using heuristic functions to take better decisions\slash choices.
+The aim is to make search more efficient by using heuristic functions to take better decisions/choices.

 # Acknowledgements

 I am grateful to Prof. Panagiotis Stamatopoulos, not only for his continuous and steady guidance, but also because he inspired, encouraged and embraced this attempt.
 I also thank Kyriakos Zervoudakis, a B.Sc. and M.Sc. graduate of the Department of Informatics and Telecommunications, that helped me in my first steps in Constraint Programming in 2004.
-Finally, many thanks to all the students of the Department that used the solver, either in the context of diploma theses, or through the Logic Programming course; we managed to improve the solver through the interaction and conversations between us.
+Finally, many thanks to all the students of the Department that used the solver, either in the context of diploma theses or through the Logic Programming course; we managed to improve the solver through the interaction and conversations between us.
 Unfortunately the name list is too big to quote, but I personally thank you one and all!